OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/dev_ds.rst

 Datastore Layout
 ================================================================================

 The RDM Datastore is used to register already existent block devices in the nodes.
-The devices should be already setup and available and, VMs using these devices must be fixed to run in the nodes ready for them.
+The devices should be already setup and available and VMs using these devices must be fixed to run in the nodes ready for them.
 Additional virtual machine files, like deployment files or volatile disks are created as regular files.

 Frontend Setup
 ================================================================================

-No addtional setup is required.
+No additional setup is required.
 Make sure **/etc/one/oned.conf** has the following configuration for the RDM datastore:

 .. code-block:: bash